John 9 – Follow In His Steps

 - Outline the Passage

-- 1, The problem that brought about the healing – the blind man had a problem, but so did the Pharisees
+- 1, What brought about the healing? – The blind man had a problem, but so did the Pharisees.
+But Jesus had a Mission

 - 2-5, The purpose for blindness – Jesus points out God’s higher purpose for the man’s helpless condition.
 His sin will cause him death, but not the blindness.